victordremov/explore-ham-10000/README.md

 Group different images of same lesion and then cross-validate with stratified 3-fold.
 Validation images are augmented the same way as training set.
 Stratification is used to fight class imbalance, and there only 3 folds to increase training speed.

-### Comment on the statistical significance of the verification results.
+TODO: statistical significance of the verification results.
-TODO: comment

 ### Visualize the results and the learning procedure.
 TODO: paste images